How Age Affects Insulin Sensitivity in Type 2 Diabetes?

 While aging may reduce insulin sensitivity, adopting strategies like regular physical activity, strength training, and anti-inflammatory diets can help mitigate some of these effects.

-Although the challenges of managing type 2 diabetes may increase with age, they can be addressed with awareness, consistency, and proactive management.
+Although the challenges of managing type 2 diabetes may increase with age, they can be addressed with awareness, consistency, and proactive management via diabetes support groups.

 References: